onepizzateam/onepizzateam.github.io/src/index.md

 ## layout: index.jade

-<h1>Palak Jha<small>Product & AI Intern @ Volvo Group</small></h1>
+<h1>Palak Jha<small>building products, ai systems, and startup infrastructure</small></h1>

 ### About Me

-I'm a student at BITS Pilani working at the intersection of product, AI, and business.
+I'm a rising junior at BITS Pilani working at the intersection of product, AI, and entrepreneurship.

-Over the past two years I've worked across enterprise AI systems, startup acceleration, venture building, and open source software.
-I currently work as a Product & AI Intern at Volvo Group, building internal AI systems and data products for business and operational stakeholders.

-Outside of work, I spend most of my time building things, contributing to open source, participating in hackathons, and trying to become a better engineer.
+Over the past year I've shipped machine learning systems in production, led product from 0→1 in healthtech, closed INR 90L+ in sponsorship revenue, and contributed to open source software.

+My interests include enterprise AI, developer tools, product strategy, and the systems that help companies scale.

-Located between Bengaluru & Pilani 🇮🇳.
+Located between Bengaluru and Pilani 🇮🇳.

-Currently pursuing a Bachelor's Degree at BITS Pilani while working in product, AI, and startups.

 ---